robinlegault/SSFCTP/README.md

 `Makefile` : simple Makefile that can be used to execute the main file given as an example

-`combo.c` : slightly modified version of the combo algorithm code presented in "Dynamic programming and tight bounds for the 0-1 knapsack problem".
+`combo.c` : slightly modified version of the combo algorithm presented in "Dynamic programming and tight bounds for the 0-1 knapsack problem".
 The original code is made available by the authors: http://hjemmesider.diku.dk/~pisinger/codes.html.
-The combo algorithm is used within the KTA to solve the knapsack subproblems.
+The combo algorithm is used within KTA to solve knapsack subproblems.

 `combo.h` : header file associated with `combo.c`